Singular subalgebroids: Introduction

-In joint work with Androulidakis \cite{AZ4} \begin{itemize} \item we will show that $H^{\cG}(\cB)$ has some smoothness properties: first, its restriction to the leaves of $\cB$ are Lie groupoids, and second, it has a structure of diffeological groupoid that allows to recover $\cB$.
-This is what we mean by ``nice'' and ``integrates $\cB$'' in 1) above. \item we will consider certain diffeological groupoids endowed with maps to Lie groupoids, and show that a morphism of such objects always induces a morphism of singular subalgebroids.
-Together with Ex. \ref{ex:Phi}, this explains ``integrating'' in 2) above. \end{itemize}
+In joint work with Androulidakis \cite{AZ4} \begin{itemize} \item we show that $H^{\cG}(\cB)$ has some smoothness properties: first, {it is leafwise smooth in the sense that} its restriction to the leaves of $\cB$ are Lie groupoids {\cite[\S 2]{AZ4}}, and second, it has a structure of diffeological groupoid that allows to recover $\cB$ {\cite[\S 5.3, \S6.4]{AZ4}}.
+This is what we mean by ``nice'' and ``integrates $\cB$'' in 1) above. \item we consider certain diffeological groupoids endowed with maps to Lie groupoids, and show that a morphism of such objects always induces a morphism of singular subalgebroids {\cite[\S 5.4]{AZ4}}.
+Together with Ex. \ref{ex:Phi}, this explains ``integrating'' in 2) above. {Further, for every leaf $L$ of $\mathcal{B}$, the map $H^G(\mathcal{B})|_L\to G$ obtained restricting $\Phi$ is a Lie groupoid morphism integrating the Lie algebroid morphism $\mathcal{B}_L\to A$ induced by the inclusion $\iota$, see \cite[\S 2.5]{AZ4}.
+Here $\mathcal{B}_L$ is a transitive Lie algebroid over $L$; when $L$ is an embedded leaf, its sections are $\mathcal{B}/I_L\mathcal{B}$ for $I_L$ the ideal of functions on $M$ vanishing on $L$.} \end{itemize}

-{Further, for singular subalgebroids which are images of Lie groupoid morphisms (this includes singular foliations), we give a minimality property for $H^{\cG}(\cB)$ in Prop. \ref{prop:lift}.
+Further, for singular subalgebroids which are images of Lie groupoid morphisms (this includes singular foliations), we give a minimality property for $H^{\cG}(\cB)$ in Prop. \ref{prop:lift}.
 This minimality property was postulated first by Moerdijk-Mr{\v{c}}un for wide Lie subalgebroids and is satisfied by the holonomy groupoid of a singular foliation.
-At present we are not able to extend this property to arbitrary singular subalgebroids.}

 { The construction of the holonomy groupoid $H^{\cG}(\cB)$ allows to transfer almost verbatim the construction of the convolution $*$-algebra of \cite{AndrSk}, see Appendix \ref{section:convsing} by Iakovos Androulidakis.
 Recall \cite{AndrSk,IakAnal,PseudodiffCalcSingFol} that in the case of singular foliations the $K$-theory of the corresponding $C^{\ast}$-algebra is the recipient of the analytic index for longitudinal elliptic pseudodifferential operators.}